Beth Toussaint: Life and career

 Before television roles, Toussaint worked as a model, and appeared in the 1984 music video for Bon Jovi's song "She Don't Know Me", Bob Seger's 1986 song "Like a Rock", and in the 1987 music video for SAGA's song "Only Time Will Tell".
 Additionally she appeared in the 1987 music video for the song "Big Mistake" by Peter Cetera.

 From 1988 to 1989, she was a recurring cast member in the CBS primetime soap opera Dallas as Tracey Lawton, and from 1996 to 1997 in The WB primetime soap opera Savannah.
-Toussaint also appeared in Cheers, Star Trek: The Next Generation, Melrose Place, Matlock, Babylon 5 and Martial Law.
-In July 2006, she appeared on The Young and the Restless.
+Toussaint also appeared in Cheers, Star Trek: The Next Generation, Melrose Place, Matlock, Babylon 5, Martial Law and The Young and the Restless.

 Personal life

 Toussaint is married to actor Jack Coleman.
-The couple have a daughter, born in 1999.
+The couple has a daughter, born in 1999.
 Her parents are Leona and Maynard Toussaint, and she is the elder sister of writer David Toussaint.